japila-books/spark-sql-internals/docs/logical-analysis-rules/WindowFrameCoercion.md

 # WindowFrameCoercion Type Coercion Logical Rule

-`WindowFrameCoercion` is a [type coercion logical rule](../TypeCoercionRule.md) that <<coerceTypes, cast the data types of the boundaries of a range window frame to the data type of the order specification in a WindowSpecDefinition>> in a [logical plan](../logical-operators/LogicalPlan.md).
+`WindowFrameCoercion` is a `TypeCoercionRule` that [cast the data types of the boundaries of a range window frame to the data type of the order specification in a WindowSpecDefinition](#coerceTypes) in a [logical plan](../logical-operators/LogicalPlan.md).

 ```text
 import java.time.LocalDate